What is Event ROI?

 ❌ Forgetting hidden costs in the ROI calculation

-Most organisers only count the stand fee and miss 30-50% of real cost: build, AV, freight, travel, accommodation, staff time, giveaways, collateral printing, follow-up tools, and lost productivity.
+Most organizers only count the booth fee and miss 30-50% of real cost: build, AV, freight, travel, accommodation, staff time, giveaways, collateral printing, follow-up tools, and lost productivity.
 This makes reported ROI look artificially positive.
-A proper budget includes every line item and values staff time at fully loaded cost — only then does the ROI number mean something.
+A proper budget includes every line item and values staff time at fully loaded cost, only then does the ROI number mean something.

 ❌ No comparison to alternative marketing spend